 Recent progress

-However, economic recovery packages in the wake of the Covid-19 pandemic, and in particular the global energy crisis, led many countries to strengthen policy support for renewables in 2022.
-Thanks to this, renewable power had another record year in 2022.
+However, economic recovery packages in the wake of the Covid-19 pandemic, and in particular the global energy crisis, led many countries to strengthen policy support for renewables since 2022.
+Thanks to this, renewable power had another record year in 2023.

 Modern renewable share in total final energy consumption